Understanding Drug Misuse & Addiction

 - Poor coordination.

-Someone who is misusing substances may also begin hanging out with a different group of friends and having legal troubles related to their misuse.5
+Someone who is misusing alcohol or other substances may also begin hanging out with a different group of friends and having legal troubles related to their misuse.5

 Signs of Drug or Alcohol Addiction